-Jeff Badovick, business advisor, founder, and executive is more than qualified to help entrepreneurs develop the mindset and acquire the skills needed to win in business.
-Since working for the family business from age 13, to founding, growing and exiting several of his own successful ventures, Badovick is in a prime position to help other entrepreneurs as they push boundaries and take their own businesses beyond the next level.
-Badovick shared the story behind his journey and how his most recent project is allowing him to do what he enjoys most.
+Jeff Badovick, business founder, executive, and consultant is more than qualified to help entrepreneurs develop their business size, value and position.
+Since working for the family business from age 13, to founding, growing and exiting several of his own successful ventures, Badovick shared the story behind his journey and how his most recent project is allowing him to do what he enjoys most.

 "I feel like I was born into the family business," Badovick said.
 "At an early age, I had the opportunity to learn a highly skilled trade but was also exposed to the business side of our operation.
 That included designing and building plastic injection molds, quoting projects, dealing with customers, managing staff, and participating in financial strategies.
 I completely dove into every aspect of our business with my heart and soul."